JoeHartleyBath/vr_tsst_2025/docs/pipeline_overview.md

 1. Align EEG samples with metadata timestamps using the shared LSL clock.
 2. Embed canonical event labels directly into the .set file (EEG.event) for downstream segmentation.
+3. The .set file becomes the single source-of-truth for condition timing.

 ## 4. Stage 2 — EEG Cleaning